MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest2.md

 Lookup Order when a Sales Order ID is provided in the question.
 ````
 > [!Note]
-> If the UI does not provide you with the option to add a description at this step, then jsut click on add action first.
+> If the UI does not provide you with the option to add a description at this step, then just click on add action first.
 Now click on the newly created agent and change the description and save.

 ![Enter Description](../images/2_FlowDescription.png)